 Line a mesh food strainer with several layers of cheesecloth, about 3.
 Place the strainer over a large, deep bowl, and pour the blueberries into the strainer.
 DO NOT press the blueberries, this will create a cloudy syrup.
 Let the blueberries rest for 30 minutes, until until you get at least 2 1/2 cups of blueberry juice.
 SAVE the blueberry pulp if you want to make blueberry butter.

 Combine sugar, and 1 cup of water to the stainless steel saucepan, or dutch oven.
 Bring this to a boil, and stir until sugar dissolves, Boil this syrup, uncovered, for about 20 minutes, or until the mixture registers 220 Degrees.
-Stir in the blueberry juice, and lemon juice.
+Stir in the blueberry juice, and lemon juice, and remaining water.
 Bring this to a boil, and then reduce it to a simmer, allowing it to bubble for 5 minutes.
 Remove it from the heat, and skim off any foam that has developed.

 Ladle syrup into hot jars, leaving 1/4″ of headspace at the top of the jar, to allow for expansion of the syrup while processing.
 Wip the rim of the jar, and seal the jar with a lid and ring.
 Repeat this with the other jars.
 Place the sealed jars in a boiling water bath canner, and process for 10 minutes.
 All the jars to sit in the water bath, uncovered and with the heat off for 5 minutes before removing from the water.
 Place on a towel on a counter, and allow to cool and seal completely.